lareza-farhan-wanaghi/dicoding-microservices-submission-2/readme.md

    ![Screenshot 2023-09-16 at 15.20.25.png](_resources/Screenshot%202023-09-16%20at%2015.20.25.png)

 6. Go to the main GitHub dashboard of your account and navigate to the "Packages" tab.
-You should now see the pushed karsajobs image.
+You should now see the pushed karsajobs-ui image.

    ![Screenshot 2023-09-16 at 15.21.13.png](_resources/Screenshot%202023-09-16%20at%2015.21.13.png)